Codecademy/docs/content/general/concepts/what-is-the-singleton-pattern/what-is-the-singleton-pattern.md

 ---
 Title: 'What is the Singleton Pattern?'
-Description: 'The singleton pattern ensures a class has one, and only one object instantiated during the programs lifecycle.
+Description: 'The singleton pattern ensures a class has only one object instantiated during the programs lifecycle.
 It is used to guarantee the control of a resource through its implementation.'
 Subjects:
   - 'Computer Science'
   - 'Interview Prep'